 There are several resources that I currently use and have found to be helpful while getting started.
 In addition, many of the funding portals have helpful resources for getting started once you create an account.

 KingsCrowd is a startup that has raised equity crowdfunding funds themselves on Netcapital and StartEngine.
 According to their pitch deck, they are striving to become the “Equity Crowdfunding decision engine” and they are currently the #1 equity crowdfunding rating service.
 They provide insightful blog content, and in particular, their “top deals”, “underweight deals”, and founder profiles are available through a subscription service.
 They review companies and provide justification for what they believe to be the top 10% of offerings currently posted on equity crowdfunding websites.
+Use coupon code “WISE20” during checkout to get a free 30 day trial of Kingscrowd paid services.
 [Full Disclosure: I am currently an investor in KingsCrowd, as they have raised funds on Netcapital].

 CrowdLustro – another deal aggregator site.
 They have a much more useful Advanced Screening Filter that allows you to sort by minimum investment amount, funding portal, and other options, to help save yourself time while doing deal due diligence and screening.